ldrobotSensorTeam/ld19/PC_ROS_SDK/README_en.md

 **Notice**

 Every time you open a terminal, step 3 should be performed before step 4.
-There's a way to simplify, add `source ./devel/setup.bash` to `~/bashrc`, then you can ignore step 3 every time start a new terminal.
+There's a way to simplify it, add `source ./devel/setup.bash` to `~/.bashrc`, then you can ignore step 3 every time start a new terminal.

 If the SDK can't find the radar, it will print `open error`, but it won't exit.